trteodor/Unit_Tests_EmbCode_example/README.md

 I got acquainted with the syntax of makefiles and thanks to that **_I built my own build system_**
 * In my opinion, the created building system is very easy and convenient

-This example usage CubeMX to generate project template for STM32F103
+In this example i used STM32CubeMX to generate project template for STM32F103
-* Of course, it is not necessary to use STM32CubeMX **_the build system for unit tests is independent._** STM32CubeMX only create template for microcontroller Project.
+* Of course, it is not necessary to use STM32CubeMX **_the build system for unit tests is independent._** STM32CubeMX was used only to create template project for microcontroller.
-	* I am thinking of other microcontrollers like atmega, NXP, Renesas, MicroChip dk else ;)

 ## Created build system which using non recursive makefile is fully independent
 * Evry one tested file may be compilated totally independent! :)